EnduranceCode/endurancetrio-timing-exporter/README.md

 **EnduranceTrio Timing Exporter** is a REST API that receives and manages the data produced by sports timing systems.
 The initial development was made for the [MYLAPS](https://www.mylaps.com/) timing system.
 The support for the [Race Result](https://www.raceresult.com/) system was added later.
-The goal is to keep adding support for other, available on the market, timing systems.
+The goal is to keep adding support for other timing systems that are available on the market.

 ## Development